vdaburon/blog_post_jmeter_elk_apm/doc/US/README_US.md

 The open-source aspect and the free solution for the main functions of the tool were also decisive.

-I generalized the use of the ELASTIC APM observability solution in performance environments for all projects.
+I generalized the use of the ELASTIC APM solution in performance environments for all projects.

 With ELASTIC APM, I have the timelines of the different calls and exchanges between web services, the SQL queries executed, the exchange of messages by JMS file and monitoring.